Koki Anzai: Return to Kashima Antlers

 Anzai was contacted by Kashima's Director of Football Mitsuru Suzuki asking if he wanted to return to the club.
 Ideally, he wanted to keep playing in Europe but also wanted to give himself the best chance of retaining his place in the national team setup.
 After two years in Portugal, in July 2021 it was announced that Anzai would be rejoining Kashima Antlers, finally claiming the prestigious number 2 shirt.
 He joined at the end of the Portuguese season, but it was mid-way through the 2021 J1 League season.
 Anzai made his first appearance after re-joining on gameweek 23 in a substitute appearance against Shonan Bellmare.
 After a few substitute appearances, it wasn't long before Anzai made his first league start in gameweek 26 – a 4–0 win over Shimizu S-Pulse.
 After this point, he was back to being a permanent fixture in the starting XI, largely replacing Katsuya Nagato in the left-back position.
 He went on to make 20 appearances across all competitions in his half season with Kashima.

 In the 2022 season, Anzai cemented his place in the team and played 45 games throughout the year, starting in almost every league game.

+At the end of the 2024 season, Anzai won the Fair Play Individual Award for his performances throughout the season, helping Kashima finish in 5th place in the league.